WYMT-TV: As an NBC affiliate

 Throughout its entire run as WKYH, the station's on-air look was very primitive, even by small-market standards.
 Much of its equipment had been bought as surplus from other stations and was usually in a poor state of repair after as much as two decades of use.
 This was especially true of the transmitter; in June 1980, the station was forced off the air for more than two weeks after the transmitter's klystron tubes failed.
 The tubes were replaced by the following month, after engineers purchased and hauled a set of replacement klystron tubes from General Electric's headquarters in Schenectady, New York, in order for the station to return to the air.
 It was only through this event that the station management learned how many people relied on WKYH as it was considered to be too small a station to be its own market by Arbitron or Nielsen, or have its own programming listings published in TV Guide.
 The repairs were not enough to keep the station's signal from deteriorating to the point of unacceptability; by 1981, it barely reached areas outside of Hazard's city limits.
-Video clips of the station's newscasts and commercials from the early 1980s, as well as a nightly sign-off clip from its final weeks as an NBC affiliate provided evidence of WKYH's shaky signal quality.
-WKYH did not even have a character generator for its newscasts.
+Video clips of the station's newscasts and commercials from the early 1980s, as well as a nightly sign-off clip from its final weeks as an NBC affiliate provided evidence of WKYH's shaky signal quality; those were the only known video recordings of the station's run as WKYH.
+The station did not even have a character generator for its newscasts.
 NBC refused to provide a network feed, believing that it was not worth the trouble and cost to provide one for a station with such a small coverage area.
 Station engineers were forced to rely on microwave links from WLEX-TV in Lexington and WCYB-TV in Bristol, Virginia (from the Tri-Cities market), for network programming.
 WCYB was used as a backup in case WLEX preempted an NBC show to show local programming.
 Whenever the microwave system failed, WKYH was forced to switch to and from WLEX or WCYB's signal, usually with less-than-satisfactory results.
 When this happened, WKYH sometimes aired WLEX or WCYB's commercials or station IDs when it was unable to cover them up in time.
 As such, the station never thrived, even when cable television arrived in the area.
-This situation allowed WKYH to relate to NBC during the period when that network was presided over by Fred Silverman.
+This situation allowed WKYH to relate to its affiliated network during the period when NBC was presided over by Fred Silverman.